YonatanKof/wwape/content/posts/How to perspective.md

 [^11]: ***Projection Lines*** – Parallel lines you'll draw from the *Picture Plane Crossing* to the *Ground Plane*.

 [^9]: ***True Height Origin & Line*** - This is just another *Projection Line* that its origin is tangent to the *Picture Plane* – The line itself is used to measure an object true height using the *Elevation View* and the *Height Helpers*

-For you to make it freehand - and though the precision levels will drop it will still be accurate.

-!> Use the views the holds most of the information in the clearer way - For the simple shape it doesn't really matter - As long as we use a ***Plan*** and an ***Elevation***